roboticsndt/LOR/README.md

 | -- | -- | -- |
 | 24.04 | 1.14.0 | 1.5.4 |

+## Self-collected dataset

+The Campus "08", "43", "51", "59" sequences can be available at https://www.kaggle.com/datasets/anacondaspyder/self-collected-dataset.

 ## Prepare the data

 Save the data in a folder, naming each file according to the frame number, starting from 0.